Women Against State Pension Inequality: History

-Three of the original founders stepped down as leaders after a split in August 2016.
+Three of the five original founders stepped down as leaders after a split in August 2016.
 A further three directors resigned in February 2018 following an emergency board meeting held the previous month where irreconcilable differences led to the resignations.

 Actions

-WASPI's online petition to Parliament received over 100,000 signatures resulting in a parliamentary debate on the issue of the changes to the state pension age.
+WASPI's online petition to Parliament received 141,000 signatures resulting in a parliamentary debate on the issue of the changes to the state pension age.

 WASPI crowdfunded £100,000 to pay for legal action in order to challenge these changes.
 The money was used to take legal advice and on 8 March 2017, the group wrote to the Department for Work and Pensions threatening legal action if the government did not help lessen the impact on the affected women.
 This move coincided with International Women's Day and a march in London that many WASPI members attended.

 The organisation also has a number of groups across the country who campaign locally, including by asking their constituency MPs to sign the WASPI pledge.

 Response

-Since the launch of WASPI, the issue of the state pension age has become more prominent leading to its discussion in a number of parliamentary debates.
+Since the launch of WASPI, the issue of the state pension age has become more prominent, leading to its discussion in a number of parliamentary debates.
 The issue played an important part in the 2017 general election with Labour's Jeremy Corbyn raising it in a session of Prime Minister's Questions and the SNP pledging to support the women.
-However, the Conservative government rejected the calls of the WASPI, arguing that they had to make the state pension more affordable for taxpayers and requiring men to work longer than women by 5-7 years was grossly unfair and potentially illegal.
+However, the Conservative government rejected the calls of WASPI, arguing that they had to make the state pension more affordable for taxpayers and requiring men to work longer than women by 5–7 years was grossly unfair and potentially illegal.
 Furthermore, the WASPI campaign has been criticised by some commentators who point out that the change equalised pension ages and the claims of WASPI campaigners to the contrary is both sexist and unfounded.

 On 23 November 2019, Labour Party shadow chancellor John McDonnell pledged £58 billion to compensate all women born in the 1950s whose pension age was increased by the Pensions Act 1995.
+The Institute of Fiscal Studies was particularly critical of this policy, announced after the manifesto, as compensating people who were "relatively well off on average" and would result in public finances going off target.